 If a student has an unforeseen conflict with another course, they may petition the SCOPE Director for an exception.
 Students must consider the following factors when considering an exception (for specific instructions, consult the documentation with the SCOPE office):

-• You must be present during design reviews, scheduled from 3-6 on Wednesdays;
+• You must be present during design reviews and liaison calls;

 • Missing class time in the Fall semester may impact your placement on the team of your choice (you must notify us of your request before the team selection process begins);